Overview:

 Another place to look to find simple squamous epithelium is in the lining of blood vessels, where it is called an endothelium.
 Many of the blood vessels in this specimen show the endothelial lining quite well.

-Now examine the lower portion of the slide which is the tissue that lines the lumen of the bladder.
+Next examine the lower portion of the slide which is the tissue that lines the lumen of the bladder.
 Notice the characteristics of the transitional epithelium that is found only in the urinary tract: (1) there are several layers of cells, (2) most of the cells in the outer layer touching the lumen are rounded or polygonal and contain spherical nuclei, (3) in this outer layer of cells there is usually a considerable amount of cytoplasm between the nuclei and the apical plasma membrane.
-These last two characteristics distinguish this epithelium from stratified squamous epithelium where the outer layer of living cells is flattened and has thin nuclei.
+Contrast this with stratified squamous epithelium where the outer layer of living cells is ALWAYS flattened and ALWAYS has thin, flattened nuclei.

 Webslide 0038_J: Submandibular gland, monkey,T.B-A.F, 1.5 µm sec.